Formation of Spatial Patterns by Spin-selective Excitations of Interacting Fermions: Hubbard model with magnetic microstructure and spin-selective photoexcitation

-We first discuss the time evolution of the total energy of the system and of local observables in real space, in particular the particle and spin densities $\langle \hat N_{j} \rangle(\tau)$ and $\langle \hat S^z_j \rangle (\tau)$, respectively.
-In \cref{fig:DvariableU0_alphaup01}, the first two rows display results at $U = 0$, and $\Delta/\hopping = 0$ and $8$, which show the generic behavior when applying a spin-selective photoexcitation.
+We first discuss the time evolution of the total energy of the system and of local observables in real space, in particular the particle and spin densities $\langle \hat n_{j} \rangle(\tau)$ and $\langle \hat S^z_j \rangle (\tau)$, respectively.
+In \cref{fig:DvariableU0_alphaup01}, the first two rows display results at $U = 0$, and $\Delta/\hopping = 0$ and $8$, which show the generic behavior when applying a spin-selective photoexcitation discussed in~\cref{sec:formation}.
 In the top panel of \cref{fig:DvariableU0_alphaup01} ($U=\Delta = 0$), the ground state exhibits Friedel-like oscillations in the particle density \cite{giamarchi,Bedurftig:1998p457} but its overall time evolution is only weakly affected by the pulse and in particular there is no enhanced charge ordering.
 Furthermore, we note that there is no visible energy absorption after the pulse has passed.
 We attribute these observations to our choice of parameters, for which the photoexcitation has approximately no site-dependence throughout the system, so that no significant change in the local observables can be expected.
-For finite values of $\Delta$, a gap opens, so that the Friedel-like oscillations are strongly suppressed, leading to a constant charge density in the bulk of the system.
-In contrast, the ground state shows a periodic pattern in the local spin densities $\langle S^z_j\rangle$, which follows the magnetic microstructure.
+For finite values of $\Delta$, a gap opens, so that the Friedel-like oscillations are strongly suppressed, leading to the constant charge density in the bulk of the system discussed above.
+As expected, the ground state shows a periodic pattern in the local spin densities $\langle S^z_j\rangle$, which follows the magnetic microstructure.
 A finite amount of energy is absorbed by the system from the pulse, leading to a highly excited state.
 The values of the local observables are significantly modified and remain time-dependent also after the pulse has left the system.
-One of the main results of our work is that a periodic pattern in the charge density is induced, which follows the periodicity of the Zeeman term, and is very stable on the time scales treated here, also at finite values of $U$, as shown in the third panel of \cref{fig:DvariableU0_alphaup01}.
+As discussed in~\cref{sec:formation}, a periodic pattern in the charge density is induced, which follows the periodicity of the Zeeman term, and is very stable on the time scales treated here.
+This is also true at finite values of $U$, as shown in the third panel of \cref{fig:DvariableU0_alphaup01}, indicating that including scattering between electrons does not necessarily destroy the pattern, at least not on the time-scale shown.
+In all cases, the formation of this \gls{CDP} occurs together with the weakening of the spin pattern.